emilk/eon/README.md

 Comments are written with `// `.

 ### Supported types
-A Con value is one of:
+A Eon value is one of:

 #### `null`
 A special `null` value.